 We see an even worse situation in the analysis of the structure by technological paradigms.
-If we perform the above grouping of branches by three paradigms, we will get the results presented in Table 4.
+If we perform the above grouping of branches by three paradigms, we will get the results presented in Table 2.

-Table 4.
-Structural dynamics of Ukrainian industry by technological paradigms in 2001-2007 (in % to the all industry; in current prices)
+Table 2.
+Structural dynamics of Ukrainian industry by technological paradigms in 2001-2007. (in % to the industry in general; realized products in current prices for the corresponding year)